 What is the Michigan Value Collaborative (MVC)?

-Who is being invited to participate in MVC?
+Who can participate in MVC?

 Why should my hospital participate in MVC?